The Works (Queen album): "There Must Be More to Life Than This"

 Written by Mercury, this song was originally recorded by Mercury and Michael Jackson before being re-recorded by Queen in 1981 for their Hot Space album.
 The track was then going to be recorded to close The Works before Mercury and May wrote "Is This the World We Created...?".
 It was ultimately recorded as a solo track by Mercury and released on his 1985 solo album Mr. Bad Guy.
 In 2014, a reworked Queen version with a Mercury and Jackson duet was released on the album Queen Forever.

 Reception

-Rolling Stones Parke Puterbaugh described it as their "first real album in some time" and "a royal feast of hard rock".
+Rolling Stones Parke Puterbaugh described it as their "first real album in some time" and as "a royal feast of hard rock".
 Sandy Robertson, in a three star review for Sounds, wrote "This time around, Queen have played it safe."

 In a retrospective review, Greg Prato of AllMusic felt that "while the songwriting had definitely improved" from its predecessor Hot Space, he also believed "the album sonically lacked the punch of such earlier releases as News of the World and The Game".